So (album): Side one

 "Don't Give Up" is a duet with Kate Bush.

-Sos most political statement, "Don't Give Up", was fuelled by Gabriel's discontent with rising unemployment during Margaret Thatcher's premiership and Dorothea Lange's photograph "Migrant Mother".
+Sos most political statement, "Don't Give Up", was fuelled by Gabriel's discontent with rising unemployment during Margaret Thatcher's premiership, and by Dorothea Lange's photograph "Migrant Mother".
 The track began as a Linn drum machine pattern of slow, low-pitched tom-tom drums that Gabriel made, and Lanois believed could serve as the centrepiece of a song.
 Tony Levin added bass to create a more harmonious sound, and during the second half of the track, put a nappy behind his bass strings to dampen the sound.
 Gabriel ensured the song, which follows a narrative of an unemployed man and his lover, was written as a conversational piece.
 He initially sought Dolly Parton to portray the woman; although Parton declined, his friend Kate Bush agreed to feature.
 Bush serves as the song's respondent, she assumes a comforting role and with delicate vocals, sings lines such as "Rest your head/ you worry too much".

 The album's first side culminates with "That Voice Again", in which Gabriel explores the concept of conscience, examining the "parental voice in our heads that either helps or defeats us".
 Co-written with David Rhodes, who plays guitar over Katché and Levin's input, the song was written after Gabriel's initial discussions with Martin Scorsese about scoring The Last Temptation of Christ (1988).
 (Note: Gabriel eventually agreed to score the film and released Passion (1989) to acclaim, winning a Grammy Award for Best New Age Album at the 1990 ceremony.
 Passion is sometimes titled Passion: Music for The Last Temptation of Christ.
 Gabriel has said this is due to "legal barriers".)